-The primary function of vitamin E is to act as an antioxidant, which means it helps protect your body from damage caused by free radicals.
-Free radicals can result from everyday activities like exercise or eating certain foods, but there are other sources too (like pollution and smoking).
+Vitamin E mainly works as an antioxidant to protect your body from harm caused by free radicals.
+Free radicals can form from daily activities such as exercising or consuming certain foods, as well as from other sources like pollution and smoking.
 The more free radicals you have in your body, the faster you age.

 Vitamin E can be found in many different types of food, including vegetable oils like sunflower oil and soybean oil; nuts like almonds and peanuts; seeds such as pumpkin seeds; avocados; green leafy vegetables like spinach; whole grains such as oats or brown rice; and eggs (if they’re organically raised).
-In addition to these foods that already contain natural vitamin E, supplements are available at the grocery store if you don’t have time to cook meals every day (or just want something quick!).
-Just remember that not all supplements will give you the same amount of nutrients—make sure that whatever brand you pick says its serving size has at least 30% DV for phytosterols (also known as sterols).
+You can find vitamin E supplements at the grocery store if you don’t have time to cook every day or want something quick.
+Not all supplements have the same amount of nutrients.
+Choose a brand that states its serving size contains at least 30% DV for phytosterols.
 Otherwise, your health might suffer!

 Cancer is a serious disease, and it’s not just for humans.
 If your pet is diagnosed with cancer, you may be concerned about her condition and how to help her through it.
 Vitamin E has been shown to prevent animal cancer development and reduce their risk of cancerous cells.

-Vitamin E is an antioxidant that helps prevent damage to cells’ DNA by free radicals—molecules that can cause cell dysfunction or death when they’re not kept under control.
-By reducing cellular stressors, vitamin E makes it more difficult for any damage done by free radicals to develop into full-blown diseases like cancer.
+Vitamin E prevents cell damage by free radicals, which are molecules that can cause cell dysfunction or death.
+Vitamin E reduces cellular stress and makes it harder for damage caused by free radicals to lead to diseases like cancer.

 It improves heart health.

 The antioxidant vitamin E is found in many foods, including nuts and seeds.
-It can also be taken as a supplement to help reduce the risk of heart disease by preventing damage to your blood vessels by free radicals.
+It can also be used as a supplement to decrease the risk of heart disease by protecting your blood vessels from damage caused by free radicals.